Test How Your Invisible Gut Bacteria Affects Your Health

 A healthy gut microbiota pitches in and helps our body do many essential things; for instance they can:

-- Establish and maintain our immune system,
+- Establish and keep up our immune system,

 - Fend off opportunistic pathogens,

 - Extract nutrients and energy from foods we cannot digest (e.g., dietary fiber),